-The look and feel of Terminal 3 East derives its inspiration from “atmosphere” —clouds and the experience of flying.
-A “recompose” zone just past security provides passengers with a place to gather their belongings before continuing their journey.
+The look and feel of Terminal 3 East derives its inspiration from clouds and the experience of flying.
+A recompose zone just past security provides passengers with a place to gather their belongings before continuing their journey.
 Retail and dining are freestanding under an expanse of high ceilings with dramatic sculptural sky lit objects that float over key public spaces.
-A new “living room” concept provides alternative seating and sits adjacent to a commissioned work of art by San Francisco-based artist Amy Ellingson.
+A new Living Room concept provides alternative seating and sits adjacent to a commissioned work of art by San Francisco-based artist Amy Ellingson.
 Untitled (Large Variation) is a 109-foot abstract mural that uses color, geometry, repetition, scale and spatial illusion to suggest movement and transformation.
-Ellingson’s mural is the largest mosaic project in the San Francisco Arts Commission’s 46-year history of commissioning public art.
+Ellingson's mural is the largest mosaic project in the San Francisco Arts Commission's 46-year history of commissioning public art.

 Gensler's design for T3 East showcases innovative design, a streamlined security checkpoint, and a healthy environment precisely crafted to offer passengers a place where they will enjoy spending time.
 The T3 East project includes an expanded building footprint, accommodating increased concessions, a variety of seating and dining options within view of the gates, and a United Airlines Club Lounge.
 An enhanced arrival experience celebrates the unique destination that is San Francisco.

 The mural project was administered by the San Francisco Arts Commission.
 The public agency awarded the commission to Amy Ellingson and worked closely with her throughout the process.
 The SFAC facilitated communication and collaboration between the architecture and construction teams, the artist and the fabricator.
 The collaboration included extensive team member meetings to discuss the site and the overall esthetic of Terminal 3 East.
-In addition, the artist worked directly with Mosaika, at their studio in Montreal to oversee fabrication.
-The process took 5 years, from the date that the artist was awarded the commission in July 2010, to the installation of the 1100 square foot mural in July 2015.
+In addition, the artist worked directly with Mosaika at their studio in Montreal to oversee fabrication.
 Gensler architects invited the artist to assist in the selection of furniture, upholstery, carpet and other furniture finishes.